paintparty/style-plus/README.md

 &nbsp;

 **style-plus** enables co-location of styles within ClojureScript Reagent components.

 The library provides a thin syntactical abstraction over the excellent [Stylefy](https://github.com/Jarzka/stylefy) library, as well as some additional css helper functions.

-The motivation is to completely eliminate the need to write and maintain separate style sheets.
+The motivation behind **style-plus** is to completely eliminate the need to write and maintain separate style sheets for projects targeting browser environments.

 ## Usage
 Add the dependency to your project: